DevExpress/testcafe/docs/articles/documentation/guides/basic-guides/best-practices.md

 To fulfill your test's prerequisites, use the `before` and `beforeEach` hooks.
 Clean up with the `after` and `afterEach` hooks.

 Use the `test.before` and `test.after` hooks to set a state that an individual test requires.
-Use the `fixture.beforeEach` and `fixture.afterEach` to set a common state that is required across the board.
+Use the `fixture.beforeEach` and `fixture.afterEach` to set a common state that all the tests in the suite require.

 ## Selectors Strategy